AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/graph-node.md

 ---
-sidebar_position: 8
+sidebar_position: 12
 ---

-# Avalanche Graph Node
+# Graph Node

 [The Graph](https://thegraph.com/docs/en/) is a decentralized protocol designed for indexing and querying blockchain data, including Avalanche.
 It enables developers to efficiently access and organize blockchain data using a GraphQL API.
-A key component of this protocol is the **Graph Node**, which processes and indexes data from the blockchain based on predefined subgraph configurations.
+A key component of this protocol is the [**Graph Node**](https://github.com/graphprotocol/graph-node), which processes and indexes data from the blockchain based on predefined subgraph configurations.
 For detailed guidance on setting up and using a Graph Node, refer to the [Graph Node Documentation](https://thegraph.com/docs/en/indexing/tooling/graph-node/).

 :::note
 For this tutorial, we will use the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory from the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) repository.
 Also ensure you have already created a Subnet and a blockchain with a smart contract to index; see [Subnet Creation](/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation) and [Smart Contract Deployment](/docs/toolkit/ansible-avalanche-collection/tutorials/contract-deployment.md) for details.